stayfresh

 associated with [Name].
 What patterns would you expect in their work?

-If the agent produces a coherent description, that name is usable as an anchor.
-If the response is vague or generic, choose a different anchor.
+if the agent produced a coherent description, that name was usable as an anchor. if the response stayed vague or generic, a different anchor worked better.

-Greenfield project, no established patternsHigh - provides default direction
+greenfield project, no established patternshigh, provided default direction

-Codebase with strong existing conventionsLow - existing patterns dominate
+codebase with strong existing conventionslow, existing patterns dominated

-Team with shared style idolsHigh - aligns agent with team taste
+team with shared style idolshigh, aligned agent with team taste

 ## Style Anchor